Chart Color Schemes

 Health performance in Doonside is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Doonside faces significant health challenges.
-Common health conditions are somewhat prevalent throughout all age groups but to a considerably higher degree among older cohorts.
+Doonside faces significant health challenges with common health conditions prevalent among its residents.
+Older age cohorts experience these conditions to a considerably higher degree compared to younger ones.

-The rate of private health cover is very low at approximately 48% of the total population, which comprises around 6,441 people.
-This is lower than the national average of 55.3%.
-The most common medical conditions in the area are arthritis and asthma, affecting 7.7% and 7.6% of residents respectively.
-Conversely, 69.6% of residents declare themselves completely clear of medical ailments compared to 0% across Greater Sydney as a whole.
-As of the latest data (2016), 16.2% of Doonside's population is aged 65 and over, totaling around 2,193 people.
-Health outcomes among seniors present some challenges that require more attention than those of the broader population.
+Approximately 48% of Doonside's total population (~6,774 people) has private health cover, which is lower than the national average of 55.7%.
+The most common medical conditions in the area are arthritis and asthma, affecting 7.7 and 7.6% of residents respectively.
+A majority, 69.6%, report being completely clear of medical ailments compared to 0% across Greater Sydney.
+Doonside has 16.3% of its residents aged 65 and over (2,321 people).
+Health outcomes among seniors require more attention than those of the broader population due to certain challenges they face.

 Frequently Asked Questions - Health